ahollister/nota.nvim/README.md

 # Nota.nvim

 I wanted a truly uncomplicated note taking setup.
-Nothing overwrought, just an easy way to pop open a project specific location for project notes, a global location for ongoing todos or notes, and another global location I can for scratch files.
+Nothing overwrought, just an easy way to pop open a project specific location for project notes, a global location for ongoing todos or notes, and another global location I can use for scratch files.

 ## What do you get?